FelixRizzolli/PlexUtils/README.md

 # Setup Project

 ## install with poetry

 - [Poetry installation documentation](https://python-poetry.org/docs/#installation)
 - open the terminal in the project directory
 - execute `poetry install` to install the dependencies
 - execute `poetry run compile-messages` to install other languages
 - execute `poetry run generate-test-data` to generate the test data for the unittests
-- execute `poetry run python plexutils/main.py` to run the script
+- execute `poetry run plexutils` to run the script

 ## config.yaml

 - rename the `example-config.yaml` to `config.yaml`
 - language
   - example `language: de_DE` for german